dutchvld/dutchvld/README.md

 ༄ If you have any questions, do not be afraid to ask.

 ༄ I am a bit bad at remembering, so I apologize if I forget important details.

-༄ Diagnosed with ADHD, Bipolar, and Borderline Personality Disorder

   𐔌   .
 MORE INFO IN LINKS !!